 The surname Camberbach was first found in Cheshire at Comberbach, a civil parish and small village that dates back to the 12th century when it was listed as Combrebeche.
 The place name literally means "valley or stream on the Britons or of a man called Cumbra," from the Old English "Cumbre," + "bece."
 The family held a family seat as Lords of the Manor of Comberbach in the parish of Great Budeworth.

 Early History of the Camberbach family

-Another 199 words (14 lines of text) covering the years 1545, 1603, 1866, 1603 and 1633 are included under the topic Early Camberbach History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Camberbach research.
+Another 100 words (7 lines of text) covering the years 1545, 1603, 1866, 1603 and 1633 are included under the topic Early Camberbach History in all our PDF Extended History products and printed products wherever possible.

 Camberbach Spelling Variations